coq/platform/doc/README_2021.09.0_8.13~2021.02.md

-# Coq Platform 2021.09.0 providing Coq 8.12.2 12/2020 (previous release version)
+# Coq Platform 2021.09.0 providing Coq 8.13.2 04/2021 with original package pick 02/2021

-The [Coq interactive prover](https://coq.inria.fr) provides a formal language to write mathematical definitions, executable algorithms, and theorems, together with an environment for semi-interactive development of machine-checked proofs.
+The [Coq proof assistant](https://coq.inria.fr) provides a formal language to write mathematical definitions, executable algorithms, and theorems, together with an environment for semi-interactive development of machine-checked proofs.